lizwkariuki58/blog-source/content/posts/is-mainstream-medicine-evil/index.md

 2. Animal trials - This is used to confirm that the molecule you have in mind does what you think it does and that it doesn’t kill the animals.
 3. Phase I human trials - Done on healthy young people to see the side effects and understand how it is excreted from the body.
 4. Phase II human trials - Done on people with the illness you intend to treat.
 The aim of this stage is to see if it does treat the illness and work out the proper dosage.
-5. Phase III human trials - A randomized, blinded trial on thousands of patients compared against a placebo or other comparable treatment.  \
+5. Phase III human trials - A randomized, blinded trial on thousands of patients compared against a placebo or other comparable treatment.

 If your Phase III trial is successful, you need to conduct several similar trials and then you can apply for a license for your drug.
 After the drug goes to market, you should continue conducting trials and hopefully, other entities that aren’t related to the pharmaceutical company do replication studies and keep an eye out for side effects reported by patients.

 However, drug trials are expensive and 90% of clinical drug trials are paid for by the pharmaceutical industry meaning they exert a lot of influence on what gets studied and published.
 As a result, diseases that are considered ‘unprofitable’ to treat are neglected.
 These include rare diseases or those that are only prevalent in developing countries e.g. sleeping sickness (trypanosomiasis).
 Other conditions/treatments are not studied because they can’t be patented.
-For example, magnesium sulphate has been used for more since 1906 for the treatment of eclampsia(a leading cause of maternal death); but research into it wasn’t done until 2002 when the WHO funded a study.
+For example, magnesium sulphate has been used since 1906 for the treatment of eclampsia(a leading cause of maternal death); but research into it wasn’t done until 2002 when the WHO funded a study.
 The Global Forum for Health Research estimates that only 10% of the world’s health burden receives 90% of total biomedical research funding.

 Drug trials by pharmaceutical are more likely to produce a positive outcome for their own drug.
 Since their core audience is made up of doctors, they need to come up with smarter tricks than quacks that market to the general population like homoeopaths.